jmoncayo-pursuit/MCPlease/IMPLEMENTATION_PROGRESS.md

 ## Executive Summary

-We have successfully implemented **10 out of 20 planned tasks** for transforming MCPlease into a true Model Context Protocol (MCP) server.
+We have successfully implemented **all 20 planned tasks** for transforming MCPlease into a true Model Context Protocol (MCP) server.
 The project has evolved from a simple FastAPI-based AI server into a comprehensive, production-ready MCP server with advanced security, multi-user support, and cross-platform deployment capabilities.

-## Current Status: 70% Complete ✅
+## Current Status: 100% Complete ✅

-### ✅ **COMPLETED TASKS (14/20)**
+### ✅ **COMPLETED TASKS (20/20)**

 #### Task 1: MCP Protocol Foundation ✅
 - **Implementation**: Full MCP protocol support using FastMCP framework